Welcome! This guide includes everything you'll need to launch Subsplash Groups.

 Identify your Leaders

 Now take some time to pull together a list of email addresses for the leaders of the groups or ministries you selected.
-These people will be invited as Channel Managers in Step 2.
+These people will be invited as Group Creators in Step 2.
 They will be able to set up their group in Messaging, invite people to join it, the moderate the conversation.

-If your groups and channel manager are decided, and you have heard back from our team here at Subsplash that Messaging has been activated, go ahead and move on to Step 2.
+If your groups and group manager are decided, and you have heard back from our team here at Subsplash that Messaging has been activated, go ahead and move on to Step 2.

 Tip!
-Wondering what the difference is between an App administrator and a Channel Owner?
+Wondering what the difference is between an App administrator and a Group Manager?
 Check out our article on How Messaging Works!

 Step 2: Invite Your Leaders